-If you have suffered an injury, whether physical, mental, emotional or financial, as a result of the wrongful act or negligence of another you have the right to initiate a legal claim to recover money damages for your personal injuries.
+If you have suffered an injury – whether physical, mental, emotional, or financial – as a result of the wrongful act or negligence of another.
+You have the right to initiate a legal claim to recover damages for your personal injuries.
 One of the experienced accident injury lawyers at James H. Brown & Associates will be happy to discuss your case and advise you on how best to proceed.

 The amount of your claim depends on a number of factors including the nature of your injuries and whether any resulting impairment affects your ability to earn an income.
 Your claim will include amounts for pain and suffering, past wage loss, future loss of earning ability, future cost of care, loss of housekeeping ability and any out-of-pocket expenses including cost of travel to and from medical caregivers.
 We retain appropriate experts such as occupational therapists, vocational experts, cost of care experts and economists to assess the value of your claim.
 Our goal is to ensure that our clients receive every dollar they are entitled to.

-If you are the driver or passenger in a motor vehicle that is involved in an accident you are entitled to Section B no-fault benefits from the insurance company which insures the car you were in.
-If you are struck by a vehicle as a pedestrian or cyclist you are entitled to Section B no-fault benefits from the insurance company of the vehicle that hit you.
+If you are the driver or passenger in a motor vehicle that is involved in an accident, you are entitled to Section B no-fault benefits from the insurance company that insures the car you were in.
+If you are struck by a vehicle as a pedestrian or cyclist, you are entitled to Section B no-fault benefits from the insurance company of the vehicle that hit you.
 “No fault” means you are entitled to these benefits regardless of who is responsible for the accident.

-In October 2004 the Alberta Government passed the Minor Injury Regulations and the Diagnostic and Treatment Protocols which collectively attempt to cap or limit damages for pain and suffering to a current maximum of $5,020 (plus yearly inflation) for Grade I and II strains, sprains and whiplash (WAD) injuries suffered as a result of a motor vehicle accident.
-Grade I and II strains, sprains and whiplash (WAD) involve the muscles and ligaments.
+In October 2004, the Alberta Government passed the Minor Injury Regulations and the Diagnostic and Treatment Protocols.
+These laws collectively attempt to cap or limit damages for pain and suffering to a current maximum of $5,020 (plus yearly inflation) for Grade I and II strains, sprains and whiplash (WAD) injuries suffered as a result of a motor vehicle accident.
+Grade I and II strains, sprains, and whiplash (WAD) involve the muscles and ligaments.
 Other injuries including nerve and tendon injuries and temporalmandibular joint dysfunction (TMJ) are not expressly capped.
 Injuries from non motor vehicle accidents are not capped.

 If the accident occurred outside of Alberta you should immediately consult one of our experienced accident injury lawyers.
-Jurisdictions outside of Alberta have different accident reporting and claim filing dates which could result in you losing the right to make a claim if certain time-lines are missed.
-We act for clients throughout Alberta, B.C., Yukon, & N.W.T.
+Jurisdictions outside of Alberta have different accident reporting and claim filing dates which could result in you losing the right to make a claim if certain timelines are missed.
+We act for clients throughout Alberta, British Columbia, Yukon, and the Northwest Territories.